- Blog Categories

 Where are user stories written?
 On cards.
 They are written manually on index cards and this exercise helps keep the user stories concise.
 The card will not contain all or too much information on the requirement.
 Instead, the card will have only enough information to identify the requirement and help everyone understand what the story is.

 The card represents the requirement and is a great tool for planning.
 It can also be used to write down some more notes like the priority or the story and the cost involved.
-The Product Owner, after finalizing the user story to be picked up for the particular sprint, will hand over the user story card to the developers.
+The Product Owner, after finalizing the user story to be picked up for the particular sprint, will hand over the user story card to the developers, marking the start of applying the 3 Cs of user stories.

 The standard format used for writing the user story on the card is as follows: